Audubon Coastal Bird Survey-Hancock County - Washington Street Pier, Bay St. Louis, MS

 Site Type: Mainland Beach

-Meeting location: Washington Street Pier and Boat Launch.
-There is ample parking available near the pavilion.
+Meeting location: Washington Street Pier at the boat launch.
+There is ample parking available near the pavilion and by the pier.

 Survey Transect: This transect is 1 mile long.
 The west end is at the Bay Oaks Dr/South Beach Blvd intersection.
 The east end is at Washington Street Pier.